 Dr. Caroline Mills develops the outreach platforms (website, social media, etc.) for Research Integrity.
 Caroline has a special interest in the development and success of the post doctoral trainee community and works on special projects of interest to that group.
 In addition, Dr. Mills assists the Director in the addressing allegations of research misconduct.
 Dr. Mills also maintains the technical infrastructure for the project management systems for both the Research Integrity area and the iRIS system.

-Ms. Adrienne Dumke monitors and assists with ensuring compliance with the University of Louisville Conflict of Interest Policies and Procedures.
+Ms. Adrienne Lindsay monitors and assists with ensuring compliance with the University of Louisville Conflict of Interest Policies and Procedures.
 Adrienne collaborates on enhancements to the disclosure, review and management processes in the Conflict of Interest area.
-In addition, Ms. Dumke assists the Director in addressing allegations of research misconduct.
+In addition, Adrienne assists the Director in addressing allegations of research misconduct.

 Training and Outreach Coordinator: Carla Y. Jones, B.Sc.